-All forms of sexual misbehavior by clergy and lay leaders with church members are unacceptable within the life of the church.
+All forms of sexual misbehavior by clergy and lay leaders are unacceptable within the life of the church.
 The church should be a safe place where people can worship, learn, work, love and receive care in a manner that is free from sexual misconduct.

 Reporting Child Abuse